JYL123/CS2102-Project/Report-Final/CS2102 Project final.md

 ) AS combined natural join advertisements
 ORDER BY points DESC;

--- Show all expired ads (14 days), with its max bidpoint, in descending time order SELECT DISTINCT *
+-- Show 10 most recent expired advertisement, with its max bidpoint, in descending time order SELECT DISTINCT *
 FROM (
 		SELECT adid, max(bidpoints) as points
 		FROM bid
 		GROUP BY adid
 ) AS combined natural join advertisements
-WHERE CURRENT_TIMESTAMP - doa > '14 day'::interval
+WHERE CURRENT_TIMESTAMP - doa > '7 day'::interval
-ORDER by doa DESC;
+ORDER by doa DESC
+LIMIT 10

 -- Top 10 popular ad of the week
 SELECT DISTINCT *